Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Comparison

 For the remainder of this section, we focus on the footprint of the dynamic isolators based on waveguides, which have tight design constraints on their sizes.
 Moreover, the waveguide isolator designs we have reviewed are able to operate only in specific ranges of modulation frequency and modulation strength.
 Specifically, the tandem modulator (Fig. \ref{fig:waveguide_tandem}) operates in the so-called \textit{strong} modulation regime, where $\Omega \le \omega \frac{\Delta{\varepsilon}}{\varepsilon}$, while the photonic transition (Fig. \ref{fig:waveguide_transition}) operates in the \textit{weak} modulation regime, where $\Omega \gg \omega \frac{\Delta{\varepsilon}}{\varepsilon}$.
 In these two inequalities, the strength of the modulation is characterized in terms of the effective change of the optical mode frequency, which is then compared to the frequency of modulation.

 The operating regimes of the waveguide-based photonic transition and the tandem modulator are complementary \cite{lin_compact_2019}, resulting from the unique approach that each architecture takes to achieve isolation.
 The tandem modulator relies on strong modulation, in conjunction with a time-delay of the modulating waveform, in order to convert \textit{all} input signal energy to higher and lower frequencies in the \textit{backward} direction.
 In contrast, the waveguide photonic transition relies on a phase-matched conversion process to achieve isolation in the \textit{backward} direction and, crucially, the suppression of all other phase-mismatched conversion channels.
-The requirement of supressing conversion to phase mismatched frequencies and modes essentially translates into a requirement for weak modulation that facilitates a gradual conversion of energy between the even and odd modes as the signal propagates down the length of the modulator.
+The requirement of suppressing conversion to phase mismatched frequencies and spatial modes essentially translates into a requirement for weak modulation that facilitates a gradual conversion of energy between the even and odd modes as the signal propagates down the length of the modulator.

 The minimum design lengths of the isolators are summarized in Table \ref{tab:scaling_waveguide} and are plotted in Fig. \ref{fig:scaling_waveguide}(a)-(c) as a function of the modulation frequency and modulation strength, similarly to the analysis performed in \cite{lin_compact_2019}.
-The grey region of each plot in Fig. \ref{fig:scaling_waveguide} corresponds to the regime where each particular isolator design can not operate, e.g. the strong modulation regime for the photonic transition and the weak modulation regime for the tandem modulator isolator.
+The grey region of each plot in Fig. \ref{fig:scaling_waveguide} corresponds to the regime where each particular isolator design is unable to operate, e.g. the strong modulation regime for the photonic transition and the weak modulation regime for the tandem modulator isolator.
 Figure \ref{fig:scaling_waveguide}(a)-(b) indicate that, with a modulation frequency of approximately 10 GHz, both the photonic transition \cite{yu_complete_2009, fang_photonic_2012} and the long delay line tandem isolator \cite{doerr_optical_2011} are restricted to a minimum device size on the order of 3 mm.
 We note that this length and modulation frequency is comparable to experimentally demonstrated electro-optic phase modulators fabricated in thin film LiNbO$_3$~\cite{wang_nanophotonic_2018}.
+For comparison, we note that recent experimentally demonstrated interferometric (non-resonant) magneto-optical isolators have footprints ranging from 1 - 3 mm$^2$~\cite{zhang_monolithic_2019}.